-In particular, we aim to describe the behavior of the diagonal part of $\KLK$, namely $\KLK(x,x)$, for large $\degAInCFive$ and $K$.
-To be more clear with the notation, $\KLK(x,\cdot)$ or $\KLK(\cdot,y)$ are interpreted as $L^2$ functions in \eqref{eqnC5:defOfRPK}.
-However, when we discuss $\KLK(x,x)$, we always refer to the unique continuous function $\KLK\in C(\R^d\times\R^d)$ that satisfies~\eqref{eqnC5:defOfRPK}, thus the definition of $\KLK(x,x)$ should have no ambiguity.
-In this case, using the reproducing property, the diagonal of $\KLK$ can be equivalently interpreted as
+Our main objective is to describe the diagonal $\KLK(x,x)$ for large $\degAInCFive$ and $K$.
+In~\eqref{eqnC5:defOfRPK}, $\KLK(x,\cdot)$ and $\KLK(\cdot,y)$ are interpreted as $L^2$ functions.
+When writing $\KLK(x,x)$, however, we refer to the unique continuous representative $\KLK\in C(\R^d\times\R^d)$ satisfying~\eqref{eqnC5:defOfRPK}, so the diagonal value is unambiguous.
+By the reproducing property, it also satisfies

-This function is of crucial importance in the Slepian concentration problem for SFB system, especially in the characterization of the Shannon number, which will be discussed in Section \ref{secC5:SlepianProblem}.
+This function is crucial in the Slepian concentration problem for SFB systems, especially in the characterization of the Shannon number discussed in Section \ref{secC5:SlepianProblem}.